osisoft/Edge-Data-Store-Docs/content/overview/adh-egress-quick-start.md

 ## AVEVA Data Hub destinations

 To configure AVEVA Data Hub to receive OMF messages from EDS, create an OMF connection in AVEVA Data Hub.
-Creating an OMF connection results in an available OMF endpoint that can be used by the EDS egress mechanism.
+Creating an OMF connection results in an available OMF endpoint that EDS can use for the egress mechanism.

 To create an OMF connection to AVEVA Data Hub: